dmusican/moodledump/README.md

 "dump".
 The top level files in your Moodle dump (typically a bunch of xml files) should be sitting right in the dump directory, not a subdirectory.

+You then need to make sure you have an "output" directory ready to receive the results.
+I have a directory called outputtempl; just copy that entire tree into a new directory called output.

 Sitting in the main directory, run the script "runit".
 If all goes well, that's it.